dlr-eoc/prosEO/deploy-single-node/README.md

 # Deploying prosEO on a Single Node for Testing and Development

-For development and testing purposes, a single-node setup can be used to host both the **prosEO Control Instance** (brain) and the **prosEO Processing Facility** (hands) , provided the machine has sufficient RAM and disk capacity.
+For development and testing purposes, a single-node setup can be used to host both the **prosEO Control Instance** (the "brain") and the **prosEO Processing Facility** (the "hands") , provided the machine has sufficient RAM and disk capacity.

 ## Pre-requisites